 The NAM, with its 120 member states, is the largest political grouping of countries outside the UN, making it an important lobby group of developing countries in global affairs.
 The NAM consists of 120 member states.
 South Africa formally joined the movement in 1994 and has played a leading role in NAM deliberations and meetings ever since.

 South Africa is a member of the G20, which consists of 19 countries, including the EU.
 G20 members have been meeting regularly since 1999 to discuss global economic policy coordination.

 The G20 was conceptualised to stabilise and strengthen the global economy, by bringing together the major advanced and emerging market economies.
 These economies together represent around 85% of global GDP, 80% of global trade and two-thirds of the world’s population.

+South Africa’s participation in the G20 is aimed at advancing the national agenda to create a better South Africa and contribute to a better and safer Africa and a better world.
 The country’s participation in the G20 is to provide strategic foresight in establishing an economic and international policy platform that will drive and negotiate the best possible outcomes for South Africa, Africa and the developing world.

 South Africa is a member of the WHO, whose goal is to build a better, healthier future for people all over the world.

 The BRICS NDB opened its headquarters in Shanghai, China, on 21 July 2015.
 Together with its regional office in South Africa, the African Regional Centre, and the Contingent Reserve Arrangement, the NDB constitutes the first formal BRICS financial institutions.